A Guide to Physical Therapy for Hand, Wrist, and Elbow Pain

 If you've ever jammed your finger or strained your forearm muscles after gripping something too hard, you might appreciate the importance of being able to use your elbow, wrist, and hands without pain.
 Stiffness or pain can quickly make your everyday activities feel like a struggle, or even impossible.

-Whether you work at a computer or participate in manual labor or sports, there's a chance you've had to deal with pain or injury of the hands, wrists, or elbows.1 The right knowledge and guidance from a medical professional can help to manage and prevent the onset of pain.
+Whether you work at a computer, play sports, or perform manual labor, there's a good chance you've had to deal with pain or injury of the hands, wrists, or elbows.1 The right knowledge and guidance from a medical professional can help to manage and prevent the onset of pain.

 This article will explain how occupational therapy and physical therapy are effective for wrist pain, hand pain, and elbow pain.
 Plus, it'll provide tips for choosing a provider, home treatment, and prevention.

 - Symptoms of Elbow, Wrist, and Hand Dysfunction

 - What Are Common Causes of Elbow, Wrist, and Hand Pain?